Interstellar-Network/wallet-app/README.md

 cf https://kotlinlang.org/docs/multiplatform-mobile-integrate-in-existing-app.html#connect-the-framework-to-your-ios-project

-- `rustup toolchain install nightly`
-- `rustup target add aarch64-apple-ios x86_64-apple-ios --toolchain nightly`
+- `rustup target add aarch64-apple-ios x86_64-apple-ios`
 - Install Android Studio
 - Android Studio: open the project "wallet-app"; this is needed to download the SDK etc else iOs can not compile
   - NOTE: you will have to download eg the NDK using the SDK Manager, and anything else that is required until you can Build on this machine